Muhammadkamrul/NetIntent/README.md

 ```
 # Note on version of langchain_chroma and langchain_ollama
 ```
-If you encounter import error due to obsolete libray (OllamaEmbeddings), then you can remove the older import and replace with:
+If you encounter import error due to obsolete libray (OllamaEmbeddings), then:

+replace:
+from langchain_ollama import OllamaEmbeddings

+with:
 from langchain_community.embeddings import OllamaEmbeddings

-Also, update the requirements.txt file to:
+Also, update the requirements.txt file and add langchain-community, i.e. install langchain-community.

-pandas
-langchain
-langchain-community
-ollama
-jsondiff
-chromadb
-langchain-core
-scikit-learn
-requests
-pysqlite3
-import-ipynb
-mininet

 ```